Last Updated on 29 March 2023

 - Community Give-Back Coat, Toy or Book Drives,

-- At one point Garry Trudeau “Doonesbury” merchandise (profit went to charity), and
+- At one point, Garry Trudeau’s “Doonesbury” merchandise (profit went to charity), and

 - Pushing heavily, Starbucks Gift Cards!

-All these new, limited time items create news for customers.
-In fact, during the Holiday season Starbucks turns their white cup with green logo red.
+All these new, limited-time items create news for customers.
+During the Holiday season, Starbucks turns their white cup with a green logo into a red cup design.
 Some customers start to salivate just seeing the red cup.
-For them Christmastime starts when Santa is in view during the Macy’s Parade and the red cups arrive at Starbucks.
+For them, Christmastime starts when Santa is in view during the Macy’s Parade, and the red cups arrive at Starbucks.

 If you don’t have news, you may need to create it.
-This is where – during the Sales Goal portion of your planning – having an honest understanding of how hard or easy it is to make your goals is important.
+This is where – during the Sales Goal portion of your planning – it is important to have an honest understanding of how hard or easy it is to make your goals.

-If you haven’t already, you need to determine the investment needed for funding the programming to meet or exceed your goals and objectives.
-This may range from training, to advertising / marketing budget, product or service development, and more.
-There are two ways to look at this funding…as an expense or an investment.
-We always feel money spent to improve the experience for customers is an investment that delivers return.
+If you haven’t already, you must determine the investment needed to fund the programming to meet or exceed your goals and objectives.
+This may range from training to advertising/marketing budget, product or service development, etc. There are two ways to look at this funding…as an expense or an investment.
+We always feel the money spent to improve customers’ experience is an investment that delivers a return.

 6. Consumer Promotion

-I’ve always thought of a promotional theme as the bow that ties together all the programming and activity in a way that is relevant and meaningful to the customer.
-This is where we build the communication and marketing programs to communicate the themes and news to our customers.
+I’ve always thought of a promotional theme as the bow that ties together all the programming and activity for the customer in a relevant and meaningful way.
+This is where we build communication and marketing programs to communicate the themes and news to our customers.
 Since you know what you’ll be featuring, what your “news” will be – what will be the theme to tell the story?

 7. Localized Goals